NAIST-SE/WIREDU/README.md

-# Raula Website

-This is my academic and research website.

-I am testing the new PR checking tool for JS
+# International WIREDU Workshop

+This is the base for the workshop